 Our dedicated team is always here for your pets

 Corio Veterinary Clinic was established in 1978.
 We are a modern well-equipped hospital, with a caring and experienced team of veterinarians and nurses who are committed to providing the best care for your pets.
-We are able to offer a wide range of services including consultations, desexing & microchipping, elective and emergency surgery, home visits and puppy preschool.
+We are able to offer a wide range of services including consultations, desexing & microchipping, elective and emergency surgery and home visits.
 Our surgical and medical equipment is kept well up to date to enhance quick and effective treatment of your pets.
 With good advice and professional care, we strive to give your pet the best ongoing health care.

 Take a moment to meet our team and their own pets.
 We look forward to seeing you and your pet again at your next scheduled visit.

 Our nursing staff

 As a partnership project, the City of Greater Geelong, local Veterinarians and GAWS animal shelter will be offering discounted cat de-sexing services as part of the July 'Cat Desexing Month' at the following rates;

 Females: $125 - desexed, microchipped, council registration, flea & worm treatment and a bag of Royal Canin premium cat food.